-The Division of Pediatric Pathology in the University of Utah Department of Pathology is based at Primary Children's Hospital, which is the referral tertiary and quarternary pediatric hospital for the Intermountain West.
-With over 279 beds and greater than 1,000 medical staff members, all pediatric medical and surgical subspecialties are represented.
-There are more than 109,000 outpatient visits per year, 16,800 surgical procedures per year, and 13,400 inpatient admissions per year.
-The Division of Pediatric Pathology aspires to provide the highest quality in diagnostic pathology and laboratory medicine services for infants, children, and adolescents in Utah and the Mountain West.
+The Division of Pediatric Pathology in the University of Utah Department of Pathology is based at Primary Children's Hospital, the referral pediatric hospital in the Intermountain West and the base of operations for the University’s Department of Pediatrics.
+All pediatric medical and surgical subspecialties are represented, and there are more than 17,000 surgical procedures per year.
+The Division of Pediatric Pathology also collaborates with the Division of Maternal-Fetal Medicine in the Department of Obstetrics and Gynecology and examine 1300 placentas and 100 perinatal autopsies per year.

 The Division of Pediatric Pathology was founded in July, 1994, and has an ACGME accredited fellowship in pediatric pathology.
 Resident rotations are available in pediatric surgical pathology, pediatric autopsy pathology, and pediatric laboratory medicine, as well as in special electives for research.
 Medical student elective rotations in pediatric pathology are also available.